What is Urinary Incontinence?

 The first time I heard about pelvic floor exercises was from my Mom.
 As a young woman she instructed me in the kegel exercises her OB told her about.
-She explained that you should squeeze muscles while you were peeing to start and stop the flow of urine to get the muscles right.
+She explained that you should squeeze muscles while you were peeing to start and stop the flow of urine several times a day while peeing.

 Mom was partially right.
 The muscle that stops and starts the flow of urine is involved in pelvic floor control however, it misses the much larger picture.
-Your pelvic floor muscles are an intricate balance of muscles, organs, strength and timing.
+Pelvic floor muscles are an intricate balance of muscles, organs, strength and timing.

 Here are 3 pelvic floor exercises I do before bed, even when I’m too tired to do much else.

 Pelvic Floor Muscles